boneboxid/AATTAAI/README.md

 ## Generating a Texture Atlas in Adobe Animate

-This guide explains how to convert vector animations into a packed texture atlas (bitmap sheet and JSON data) for use in external game engines like Godot.
+This guide explains how to convert vector animations into a packed texture atlas (bitmap sheet and JSON data) for use in Godot 4 using two different workflows.

-### Step 1: Select the Animation Symbol
-1. Open your project file in Adobe Animate.
-2. Locate the animated character or asset in the Library (Ctrl+L / Cmd+L).
+### Workflow A: Single Master File (Recommended)
+This workflow packs all animations into a single `Animation.json` file and a single spritemap.
+This is the most robust way because it guarantees all animations share a single, consistent texture layout.

-3. Identify the Movie Clip / Graphic / Button symbol containing the animation.
+1. **Create a Master Symbol**: Create a new Empty Movie Clip or Graphic symbol in the Library (e.g., named `Character_Master`).

-### Step 2: Open the Generation Menu
+2. **Nest Your Animations**: Inside this `Character_Master` symbol, create layers or keyframes and drag-and-drop instances of all your individual animation symbols (e.g., `Idle`, `Walk`, `Jump`, `Punch`) onto the stage.
-1. Right-click the symbol in the Library or Stage.
+3. **Export Texture Atlas**: Right-click the `Character_Master` symbol in the Library and select **Generate Texture Atlas**.
-2. Select **Generate Texture Atlas** from the context menu.

-### Step 3: Configure Texture Settings
+4. **Configure Settings**:
-- Image Dimension: set maximum texture limits (e.g., 2048×2048).
-Use Autosize to reduce unused space.
+   - **Image Dimension**: Set maximum texture limits (e.g., 2048×2048).
+Use Autosize.
-- Optimize Dimensions: tightly crop empty pixels around each image frame.
+   - **Optimize Dimensions**: Enable to crop empty pixels around each image frame.
-- Padding: add a small padding (e.g., 2px) between textures to avoid bleeding.
+   - **Padding**: Add a small padding (e.g., 2px) to avoid texture bleeding.
-- Format: choose PNG (32-bit) to preserve transparency.
+   - **Format**: PNG (32-bit).

-### Step 4: Preview and Export
-1. Use the Preview tab to verify the layout.
-2. Choose an output folder and click Export.
-The export creates the spritesheet PNG, spritesheet JSON (atlas), and animation JSON files.

-For batch export, see: https://github.com/boneboxid/Batch-Export-Texture-Atlas
+5. **Export**: Click **Export**.
+This generates a single `Animation.json` containing all nested animations and a matching `spritemap1.json` + `spritemap1.png` atlas.

+---

+### Workflow B: Individual Files (Batch Export using JSFL)
+You can export animations into separate individual `.json` files (e.g., `idle.json`, `run.json`) using JSFL scripts.

+1. **Prepare JSFL script**: Use a script such as [Batch-Export-Texture-Atlas](https://github.com/boneboxid/Batch-Export-Texture-Atlas) to automate exporting multiple selected symbols from the Library.
+2. **Select & Run**: Select all the animation symbols in the Library, run the JSFL script, and choose an output directory.
+3. **⚠️ CRITICAL WARNING FOR INDIVIDUAL EXPORTS**:
+   When exporting individually, **the shapes, symbols, and body parts list in the library must be exactly identical across all selected animations**.
+   If one animation uses a part/shape that is missing, modified, or placed in a different order in another animation, Adobe Animate will generate different sprite sheet layouts for each export.
+If you then attempt to use a single shared `spritemap1.png` for all of them in Godot, **it will cause severe texture distortion/index shifts** (e.g., hands rendering as forearms, or heads rendering as feet).

+   If you have parts that are unique to certain animations (like open hands for a casting animation), you **must** use **Workflow A (Single Master File)** to ensure they are packed together correctly.

 ---